Tahzeeb/studyGroup/lessons/2015_TomKelly_SYSKA_Git(hub).md

 To download the latest version of the repository "Fork" the users GitHub repository, as before, and use `git pull origin master` to update your local repository.

 Welcome to Git.
-Welcome to GitHub, please join the discussion on what we can do next [https://github.com/smilefreak/studyGroup/issues]
+Welcome to GitHub, please join the discussion on what we can do next: https://github.com/smilefreak/studyGroup/issues